What is a Small Church Community?

 How Do I Join?

 Yearly all parishioners are invited to participate in an initial experience of Small Church Community, generally during the fall.
-A registration form can be downloaded by clicking here.

 How Often Do They Meet?